mendix/docs/content/howto/mobile/native-build-locally.md

    ![Android Build Toolbar](attachments/native-build-locally/as-start-build.png)

-### 5.2 Build an iOS App with XCode
+### 5.2 Building an iOS App with XCode

 1. If you have not ran it yet, run `npm install` in the project root to install the required dependencies.
 1. Change directory by running `cd ios` and run `pod install` to install the iOS dependencies.

    The iOS project is using CocoaPods for its dependency management.
 For more information on installing the CocoaPods dependency manager on your machine see CocoaPods [documentation](https://cocoapods.org/#install).

-1. Open the `*.xcodeworkspace` file using XCode
+1. Open *.xcodeworkspace* using XCode.
-1. Navigate to **Signing and Capabilities** and choose your Team from the drop down.
+1. Navigate to **Signing and Capabilities** and choose your **Team** from the drop-down menu:

    ![XCode Build Toolbar](attachments/native-build-locally/xc-setup-team.png)

-As with the Android Build Variants the iOS app makes us of Build Targets to switch between building the Custom Developer App or the release app.
+   As with the Android **Build Variants** the iOS app makes use of **Build Targets** to switch between building a custom developer app or a release app.

-1. From the dropdown menu choose **nativeTemplate** and the device you would like to run the app on and click the play button to start a build for your app:
+1. From the drop-down menu choose **nativeTemplate** and the device you would like to run the app on, then click the play button to start a build for your app:

    ![XCode Build Toolbar](attachments/native-build-locally/xc-start-build.png)